Robust Invariant Sets Computation for Switched Discrete-Time Polynomial Systems: Computing Robust Invariant Sets

 \subsection{Semi-definite Programming Implementation}

-When the dimension of the product space of state and perturbation spaces is appropriate, value iteration methods could be employed to solve \eqref{eq}, rendering possible the gain of an approximation of the maximal robust invariant set.
-However, the limitations of such methods are quite strict due to the curse of dimensionality, consequently highlighting the need of alternative approximation methods.
-We in this section present a semi-definite programming based method to synthesize robust invariant sets.
+When the dimensions of the product space of state and disturbance spaces are appropriate, the value iteration described in Alg. \ref{alg1} could be employed to solve \eqref{eq} for estimating the maximal robust invariant set.
+However, it suffers severely from the curse of dimensionality, consequently highlighting the need of alternative numerical methods.
+Similar to \cite{xue2018}, we in this section present a semi-definite program derived from \eqref{eq} for synthesizing robust invariant sets.
+For the sake of completeness and ease of understanding, we also give an appropriate description on how to construct the semi-definite program.